Dollar takes a dive, yen up as BOJ dashes stimulus hopes

 "We closed our USD/JPY long recommendation flat on Tuesday as the pair fell through our trailing stop set at our entry level.
 However, we think the pair is likely to hold above the year's lows around 100.80 and expect the March lows around 101.20 to also provide good support."

-On Thursday, Australia's employment report and China's trade numbers will take centre stage in the local session.
+On Thursday, Australia's employment report and China's trade numbers will take center stage in the local session.

 (Editing by Richard Pullin)